Nikhil15gupta/TreeSearch/README.md

       ii.
 To run Python script with the command line, you need to open a command-line and type in the word python, or python3 if you have both versions, followed by the path to your script.

- **NOTE:  Please ensure all the files are present at the same location**
+ **NOTE:  Please ensure all the files are present at the same location.**